 He serves as Global and Asia Chairman of Equiom, a multinational trust and fiduciary business based on the Isle of Man.
-He is on the board of Topaz Engineering and Marine, a provider of offshore vessels and services to the oil and gas industry and advises the world's largest tile maker, RAK Ceramics, and two Government agencies in Ras Al Khaimah, UAE: RAK Investment Authority and RAK Free Trade Zone.
-Mr. Gore-Randall is also Chairman of the Executive Committee of a global logistics business headquartered in Singapore.
+He is on the board of Topaz Engineering and Marine, a provider of offshore vessels and services to the oil and gas industry and advises the world's largest tile maker, RAK Ceramics and two Government agencies in Ras Al Khaimah, UAE: RAK Economic Zone.
+He is also Chairman of the Executive Committee of a global logistics HQ in Singapore.

-Before A&M, he was non-executive Chairman of ERM Group Holdings Ltd, a global environmental consulting firm.
-He has also served on the board of esure Ltd, a UK motor insurer; as an independent member of the International Executive of Hogan Lovells, the international law firm; a member of the Advisory Council of The Prince's Trust and a council member of the Confederation of British Industry.
+Previously, he was non-executive Chairman of ERM Group, a global environmental consulting firm.
+He has served on the board of esure, a UK motor insurer; as an independent member of the International Executive of Hogan Lovells, the international law firm; a member of the Advisory Council of The Prince's Trust and a council member of the Confederation of British Industry.

 He spent 25 years at Andersen.
-Besides several other managing partner roles, he was elected U.K. Managing Partner in 1997, having previously run the European Assurance and Advisory practice.
-In 2001, he became Managing Partner and Global COO and the following year, he co-led the worldwide dissolution of Andersen.
+He held several managing partner roles and was elected U.K. Managing Partner in 1997, having previously run the European Assurance and Advisory practice.
+In 2001, he became Managing Partner and Global COO and then co-led the worldwide dissolution of Andersen.

 Mr. Gore-Randall co-founded and co-led Andersen's Global 1000 program, which focused on growing the firm's market share and multi-service penetration of the world's leading companies.
 Client responsibilities included leading the global relationships with BICC, Tomkins, News Corp. and Senior Engineering and leading the European relationships for BHP and Occidental Petroleum.